Retronyming is the concept of modifying an object's name because the original name has changed its meaning.

 - The first Star Wars film was originally known as just that; the subtitle Episode IV: A New Hope was inserted into prints for the 1981 re-release (the first after The Empire Strikes Back).
 The Empire Strikes Back and Return of the Jedi have always had their respective subtitles and episode numbers in the opening plot summary.
 However, the original film was marketed as simply Star Wars, and the two sequels solely by their subtitles (as opposed to their episode numbers) until the release of the Prequel Trilogy.
 Even the 1997 Special Editions retained the old style.

-- Similarly, the video/DVD releases of Raiders of the Lost Ark retroactively retitled it "Indiana Jones and the Raiders of the Lost Ark" on their packaging, in line with the titles of the sequels.
+- Similarly, the home media releases of Raiders of the Lost Ark retroactively retitled it "Indiana Jones and the Raiders of the Lost Ark" on their packaging, in line with the titles of the sequels.
 The title at the start on the movie was left unchanged though.

 - TV broadcast prints of State Fair started using the title It Happened One Summer when the 1960s remake came out.
 Eventually, the critical and financial failures of the remake lessened the chances of mistaking the older movie for it, so this retronym became discarded.